MjolnirCommando/MineConomy/src/me/mjolnir/mineconomy/dev/readme_template.txt

 -= Change Log =-

 - Version 1.6 -
-* Updated to Bukkit 1.4.7-R1.0
+* Updated to Bukkit 1.5.2-R1.0
 * Fixed MySQL Migration Bug
 * Fixed Change Log (MineConomy Loads Normally)
 * REMOVED "/mc top" Command
 * Currency File Created with Default Currency
 * Physical Currencies allow Damage Values
 * Accounts are now case insensitive and can be aliased
-* /money, /mc, /ec, /econ, and /economy are all valid modifiers
 * Option for Ops to be told when MineConomy is out of date
-* Console Support
+* Console Support for commands

 - Version 1.5 -
 * Updated to Bukkit 1.3.1-R2.0